-On the last day of 8th grade before their freshman year in high school, Julie has a slumber party with three best friends: Hannah, Yancy, and Farrah.
-As a trio, they end up having the adventure of their lives.
-To win the legendary high school lunch spot by the fountains, they must win a all-night scavenger hunt against their popular girl rivals.
+On the last day of 8th grade before their freshman year in high school, Julie has a slumber party with three best friends: Hannah, Farrah, and Yancy; and they have the time of their lives.
+To win the legendary high-school lunch spot by the fountain, they must win an all-night scavenger hunt against their popular-girl rivals.
 Unfortunately, Julie's mom has firm rules about the party.
-Her number one rule?
-Don't leave the house.
-But Julie and her friends won't let a little thing like parental authority stand in the way of social domination.
-To win the race, they sneak out of the house, steal a car, snatch a cute boy's boxer shorts, crash a high school dance, and torment a security guard with an inflated ego.
-And along the way, some of the girls might just find love.
+First rule: Don't leave the house.
+But Julie and her friends won't let a little thing like parental authority stand in the way of social domination, and they sneak out of the house, steal a car, snatch a cute boy's boxer shorts, crash a high-school dance, and torment an egomaniac security guard.
+Aong the way, some of the girls might just find love.
 Because anything is possible at Julie's sleepover.Written by

 Sujit R. Varma, Emily Moore and Spring Blachly

 19 of 30 people found this review helpful.

 Was this review helpful to you?